Some are tiny,

 Cook National Park

 of Cooktown is Mount Cook National Park.
-It is one of the
+It is a

-is no camping in this park.
-The walk is quite a climb at times and
+in this park.
+The walk is quite a climb in places and

 recommended for people with at least medium level of fitness.